lulalala/settei/README.md

 If you have `development.yml` or `test.yml`, it will be loaded instead of `default.yml`.

+### Deploy

+The `deploy.rb` is modified so deploy process will serialize `production.yml` into one long string, and pass it to remote server as **a single environment variable**.
+There it is de-serialized and loaded, and the rest works the same way.

 ## Why

-Rails `secrets.yml` and `credentials.yml.enc` are messy and complex.
-I already forgot which to version control and which not to.

-Not to mention all the major config gems have not been updated for ages.
+Most config gems have not been updated for ages, and do not meet my needs:

-I want to be 12-factor app compliant, deploy with ease without copy config file to production server.
-However I hate using environment variables: naming is hard and names tend to be very long.
-Instead I like nestable hash in `SettingsLogic`.
+I want to be 12-factor compliant, but I also hate using environment variables.
+See the following example: naming is hard and names tend to be very long.
+Passing more env vars also becomes more impractical.

-Compare the following.
-The old ENV way of manage settings is clunky, and passing more than 5 env vars is also impractical.
 ```
 BOARD_PAGINATION_PER_PAGE=5
 BOARD_PAGINATION_MAX_PAGE=10